Anyolite/anyolite/README.md

 * [ ] Other types (Hashes, ...) as arguments and return values
 * [ ] Arrays as arguments and return values
 * [ ] Better system for passing optional arguments
+* [ ] Option for passing mruby splat arguments as an array

 # Why this name?